 \(\begin{align} 1 \; &= \frac{{(3\; + \;3)}}{{(3\; + \;3)}} \\ \; &= \frac{6 }{6} \\ \; &= \;1 \end{align}\)

-Group students in pairs and ask them to present numbers from 2 to 10 in different number sentences using the number 3, the 4 operations and brackets.
+Group students in pairs and ask them to present numbers from 2 to 10 in different number sentences using the number 3, the four operations and brackets.

-Once the task is completed, ask a few students to take turns writing their number sentences on the board and grouping them according to the number in question.
+Once the task is completed, ask a few students to take turns writing their number sentences on the board, grouping by the target number.

-Facilitate a gallery walk or other method to share their thinking and invite other students to observe the number sentences and check for accuracy.
+Select the work from a few groups that use strategies you'd like the class to see.
+When sharing each example, invite other students to observe the number sentences and check for accuracy.

 Note: It is possible that some students use brackets within brackets.
 In such situations, it should be mentioned that priority is given to the brackets inside the others first.